JohnathanJack/boardgame-recommender/README.md

 ## Future Goals
-Continue experimenting with adding more custom features and differnt hidden layers and see if those results in better recommendations for every user.
+1. Continue experimenting with adding more custom features and different hidden layers and see if those results in better recommendations for every user.
+2. Deployment - would like to return the boardgame graphic along with the boardgame name
+3. Increase turnaround time of result